3rd body found after landslide in Norway; 7 still missing

 Norwegian police have published the names and birth years of the 10 people initially reported missing, including a 2-year-old child.
 Officials haven't yet identified the three recovered bodies.

 The landslide early Wednesday cut across a road through Ask, leaving a deep, crater-like ravine.
-Photos and videos showed buildings hanging on the edge of the ravine, which grew to be 700 meters (2,300 feet) long and 300 meters (1,000 feet) wide.
+Photos and videos showed buildings hanging on the edge of the ravine, which grew to be 700 metres (2,300 feet) long and 300 metres (1,000 feet) wide.
 At least nine buildings with over 30 apartments were destroyed.

 The rescue operation is being hampered by the limited number of daylight hours in Norway at this time of year and fears of further erosion.
 The ground is fragile at the site and unable to hold the weight of rescue equipment, including a heavy vehicle from the Norwegian military.